 With respect to high-resolution VASO application, visual cortex is very unique.
-Because of its high demand, the most important pitfalls of SS-SI VASO in visual cortex are discussed below.
+I found it to be a challenging area.
+However, because of its high demand, I have been working on is with multiple collaborators.
+The most important pitfalls of SS-SI VASO in visual cortex that I came across in these collaborations are discussed below.

-In monkey V1, I successively increase the resolution further and further and only at about 0.5 mm voxels, I started to see the deeper layer IV. for comparison, in M1, layers can be visually separated at about 0.8 mm resolutions and higher.
+In collaboration with Jozien Goense in 2012, I investigated the necessary resolution to isolate upper and deeper layers in V1.
+Only at about 0.5 mm voxels, I started to see the deeper layer IV. for comparison, in M1, layers can be visually separated at about 0.5 mm resolutions and higher.

 Because V1 is so heavily convoluted, isotropic voxels must be used.

 The visual cortex has the longest arterial arrival times compared to any other cortical area.
 Hence the inflow-effects (see also section of inflow effects here) are relatively easy to avoid.

 However, in some participants, we still saw some isolated occurrences of inflow effects.
 Since inflowing blood magnetization is in equilibrium, the contaminated voxels are very bright.
 In my personal experience this could happen when participants have an unfortunate head position.
 It helps when they have their chin on their chest.